 A deed of variation essentially means making an amendment to the existing lease for the leasehold property, this document then supplements the main lease.
 There are a number of different reasons that you might want to undertake a deed of variation including; stopping the ground rent level from exceeding its current level, or allowing a leaseholder to sublet their property and run it as a business, where the existing lease has previously prohibited this from happening.

-Who Pays For A DOV?
+Who Pays For A Deed of Variation?
 How Much Does A Deed of Variation Cost?

 I required a deed of variation to cap the ground rent at the £250 mark for the rest of the remaining lease which was around 110 years.
 In line with the lease, the ground rent was to increase every 10 years at the rate of RPI.
 Whilst it wasn’t currently exceeding £250, it would in the future which is what caused the issue with the mortgage lender, and the issue of it becoming an assured tenancy agreement.